System Design Space

 • GraphQL queries, fragments, mutations, variables, and subscriptions.

-• GraphiQL, Playground, GraphQL introspection, and a brief AST introduction.
+• GraphiQL, Playground, GraphQL introspection, and a brief introduction to the abstract syntax tree (AST).

 4. Designing a Schema